kiraum/nestegg/README.md

 For future dates, the application uses sophisticated projections based on historical data patterns and volatility.
 These projections are clearly marked in the results.

+## Changelog

+See [CHANGELOG.md](https://github.com/kiraum/nestegg/blob/main/CHANGELOG.md) for a detailed history of changes.

 ## License

 See [LICENSE](https://raw.githubusercontent.com/kiraum/nestegg/refs/heads/main/LICENSE) file for details.